robenkleene/collections/cards/computer-science.md

 ### Trees

 - **How do you find the shortest path to a node in a tree?** Just have each node store a reference to its parent, and walk up the parent nodes.
 - **How do you traverse a tree iteratively?
-How do you switch between depth-first and breadth-first?** Create an array with just the root node to use as a queue or stack of nodes to visit, and create a set to track visited nodes.
+How do you switch between depth-first and breadth-first?
+How do you return the path taken?** Create an array with just the root node to use as a queue or stack of nodes to visit, and create a set to track visited nodes.
 Loop until the stack is empty: Pop a node, add it to visited, and add its children to the end of the queue or stack.
 A queue is breadth-first and a stack is depth-first.
+Use an array for visited and return it to get the path taken.
 - **How do you traverse a tree depth-first recursively?**
 - **Why is it impractical to traverse a tree breadth-first?** Breadth-first tree traversal uses a queue, which isn't available when recursing the same that the a depth-first search uses the call stack as a stack.